Introduction to Abstract Class in C++

 Output:

-Here we will get an error as an object cannot be created for abstract class.
-Instead, 2nd and 3rd line of code can be implemented, a pointer can be created and can be used to call derived class function.
+Here we will get an error as an object cannot be created for the abstract class.
+Instead, the 2nd and 3rd line of code can be implemented, a pointer can be created and can be used to call derived class function.

-Code Explanation: Here, in the above function Class1 is the base class and as it has a pure virtual function (func1) it has become an abstract class.
+Code Explanation: Here, in the above function, Class1 is the base class, and as it has a pure virtual function (func1), it has become an abstract class.
 Class2 is derived from the parent class Class1.
 The func1 is defined in the derived class.
-In the main function, when we try to create an object of type base class we will get an error, as objects cannot be created for abstract class.
-Whereas when we try to create a pointer of base class type, it will be created successfully and we can point it to the derived class.
+In the main function, when we try to create an object of type base class, we will get an error, as objects cannot be created for abstract class.
+Whereas when we try to create a pointer of base class type, it will be created successfully, and we can point it to the derived class.
 This pointer can be used to call the derived class function.

 Example of Constructor and Destructor for Abstract Class in C++